-Dr. Foex set up his practice in Chatham and had medical privileges at St. Joseph’s Hospital and Public General Hospital.
+Dr. Foex set up his medical practice in Chatham.
+He had practicing privileges at St. Joseph’s Hospital and Public General Hospital.

 On the 9th of August 1940, Dr. Foex enlisted with the Canadian Army Medical Corp. and served with the No. 2 Canadian General Hospital in Goose Bay, Labrador.
-At the time when he enlisted his office was located at 51 Sixth Street in Chatham.
+At the time of his enlistment, his office was located at 51 Sixth Street in Chatham.

-Dr. Foex returned to Canada in 1945.
-For his surgical skill, he was awarded the M.B.E.
-After his service to his country, he returned to his surgical practice in Chatham.
-In 1967 his practice was located at 195 Wellington Street West.
+After his service to his country, Dr. Foex returned to Canada in 1945 and he resumed his surgical practice in Chatham.
+In 1967 his office was located at 195 Wellington Street West.

-Dr. Foex, died at his residence at 500 King Street West on the 2nd of May, 1968.
-He was buried at Maple Leaf Cemetery in Chatham.
+Dr. Foex died at his residence, 500 King Street West on the 2nd of May, 1968.
+Mrs. Foex died in May of 1993.
+Dr. and Mrs. Foex were buried at Maple Leaf Cemetery in Chatham.